Joe12387/Joe12387/README.md

-I am available for hire.
+I am available for hire in the New York area.

 I have over 10 years experience in web development & information security.

-I work remotely and will not accept any other position.
+I only work remotely.